massgravel/massgrave.dev/blog/2024-09-06-Keyhole/index.md

 ## Introduction

-In our ongoing work to bypass Windows licensing checks, we occasionally stumble upon bugs that, rather than sharing details about publicly, we choose to keep under wraps.
-This decision allows us to preserve potential future activation methods by avoiding bug fixes being made by Microsoft, while also giving us valuable tools for testing or developing new methods.
+In our ongoing work to bypass Windows licensing checks, we occasionally stumble upon bugs that we choose to keep secret.
+This decision allows us to preserve potential future activation methods by avoiding bug fixes, while also giving us valuable tools for testing or developing new methods.

-One such discovery, which we’ve dubbed "Keyhole", turned out to be a highly effective DRM bypass.
+One such discovery, which we've name "Keyhole", turned out to be a highly effective DRM bypass.
 It gave users the ability to license any Microsoft Store app or any modern Windows edition with ease.

 <!-- truncate -->

-Following the disclosure of [CVE-2024-38184](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-38184) by [Cisco TALOS](https://talosintelligence.com), we have decided to share our findings on Keyhole, which we independently uncovered around the same time it's existence became known to Microsoft.
+Following the disclosure of [CVE-2024-38184](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-38184) by [Cisco TALOS](https://talosintelligence.com), we have decided to share our findings on Keyhole, which we independently uncovered around the same time it was reported to Microsoft.

 ## CLiP